artisan-roaster-scope/artisan/_docs/00-quick-start-guide.md

 1.	`Config` >> [`Sampling`](https://artisan-scope.org/docs/sampling/)
 Leave at 3 for now.
 After you have done 25-30 roasts and know the program better you can reduce it if your devices support that.
 Under Curves your Delta Span should be at least twice your sampling rate.
 2.	`Config` >> [`Curves`](https://artisan-scope.org/docs/curves/)
 Check the boxes needed on the RoR tab and set the values on the Filters page.
 Suggest you start with zero for all smoothing and check the Drop Spikes and Smooth Spikes choices.
 Set Delta Span at twice your sampling rate (3 by default) so 6.
 If you find zero smoothing give you too many spikes, slowing increase the numbers.
-Once you have an Artisan profile, you can change the numbers and see the results on screen.
+Once you have an **<span style="color: #2899c7;">artisan</span>** profile, you can change the numbers and see the results on screen.
 Also in the`Config` >> `Curves` dialog, last tab, UI, you can pick a font and background image, IF you wish to personalize your screen.
 3.	`Config` >> [`Statistics`](https://artisan-scope.org/docs/statistics/)
 Check all the boxes on the top row.
 4.	`Roast` >> [`Background`](https://artisan-scope.org/docs/background/)